tdworowy/kindle_highlights/md/Calling_Bullshit_(West_Jevin_D).md

       There is a key distinction between a probabilistic cause (A increases the chance of B in a causal manner), a sufficient cause (if A happens, B always happens), and a necessary cause (unless A happens, B can’t happen).

+      Numbers are ideal vehicles for promulgating bullshit.
+They feel objective, but are easily manipulated to tell whatever story one desires.

+      They estimate that, for one year, in people aged 15−95 years, drinking one alcoholic drink a day increases the risk of developing one of the 23 alcohol-related health problems by 0.5%, compared with not drinking at all.

+      This problem is canonized in a principle known as Goodhart’s law.
+While Goodhart’s original formulation is a bit opaque,fn8 anthropologist Marilyn Strathern rephrased it clearly and concisely: When a measure becomes a target, it ceases to be a good measure.

+      At around the same time that Goodhart proposed his law, psychologist Donald Campbell independently proposed an analogous principle: The more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures and the more apt it will be to distort and corrupt the social processes it is intended to monitor.

+      Selection bias arises when the individuals that you sample for your study differ systematically from the population of individuals eligible for your study.

+      Our friend applied one of the most important rules for spotting bullshit: If something seems too good or too bad to be true, it probably is.

+      They find, indeed, that most users have fewer friends than their friends.
+In fact, this is the case for 93 percent of Facebook users!
+Mind twisting, right?
+These researchers found that the Facebook users have, on average, 190 friends, but their friends have, on average, about 635 friends.

+      Observation selection effects explain some of what we typically attribute to bad luck.
+If you commute by bus on a regular basis, you have probably noticed that you often have to wait a surprisingly long time for the next bus to arrive.

+      Once you start thinking about Berkson’s paradox, you’ll see it all over the place.

+      This highlights one of the principles for calling bullshit that we espouse.
+Never assume malice or mendacity when incompetence is a sufficient explanation, and never assume incompetence when a reasonable mistake can explain things.